 About

-Workshops, talks, and training sessions are available for designers, research students, and brand leaders.
-These might cover topics like:
+Lectures, workshops, and training sessions are available for researchers, practitioners, and brand leaders.
+These can cover:

 -